lipalipinski/SongGeek2/README.md

 - HTML/CSS/JS
 - Bootstrap

 SongGeek is a Flask web application.
-Score points by recognizing songs from Spotify playlists.
+Score points by recognising songs from Spotify playlists.

 # User story